Bridging the Gap Between Promise and Performance for Microscaling FP4 Quantization: Acknowledgments

 \section{Acknowledgments}

 We thank members of the Red Hat AI team, particularly Rob Shaw, Michael Goin, and Kyle Sayers, for their support and useful suggestions.
 We would like to thank Lambda Cloud for their generous computational grant.
 We thank the NVIDIA and Google corporation for their grants, which supported part of this research.
 Roberto L. Castro and Andrei Panferov were supported in part by the BILAI Cluster of Excellence program (GreenAI), whereas Vage Egiazarian and Eldar Kurtic were supported by the ERC Proof-of-Concept Grant FastAI.
+This work was supported under project ID 40 as part of the Swiss AI Initiative, through a grant from the ETH Domain and computational resources provided by the Swiss National Supercomputing Centre (CSCS) under the Alps infrastructure.